Quick Start Guide

 This “save” button allows you to save the current editor configuration as a template.

-The objective is to develop one or just a few templates that express your specific editing style, then use them consistently to visualize songs very quickly.
+The objective is to develop one or just a few templates that express your specific editing style, then use them consistently to automate your visualization workflow.

 Going Deeper